bocoup/wpt/docs/writing-tests/testharness-tutorial.md

 command-line terminal, navigate to the root of the WPT repository, and enter the following command:

-    python ./wpt lint html/semantics/text-level-semantics/the-bdo-element
+    python ./wpt lint fetch/api/basic

 If this recognizes any of those common mistakes in the new files, it will tell you where they are and how to fix them.
 If you do have changes to make, you can run the command again to make sure you got them right.

-Now, we'll run the test using the automated pixel-by-pixel comparison approach mentioned earlier.
-This is important for reftests because the test and the reference may differ in very subtle ways that are hard to catch with the naked eye.
+Now, we'll run the test using the automated test runner.
+This is important for testharness.js tests because there are subtleties of the automated test runner which can influence how the test behaves.
 That's not to say your test has to pass in all browsers (or even in *any* browser).
 But if we expect the test to pass, then running it this way will help us catch other kinds of mistakes.

 The tools support running the tests in many different browsers.
 We'll use Firefox this time:

-    python ./wpt run firefox html/semantics/text-level-semantics/the-bdo-element/rtl.html
+    python ./wpt run firefox fetch/api/basic/set-cookie.html

 We expect this test to pass, so if it does, we're ready to submit it.
 If we were testing a web platform feature that Firefox didn't support, we would